perriera/for_interfaces/vm/digitalocean/README.md

 - Feel free to close the `Access` dialog box

+#### Shortcut to VSC
+In the case where you just happen to be inside VSC
+- Go 'Terminal->New Terminal` and paste the contents of the clipboard:

+			ssh dev@ip_address

+- Select `yes` for the fingerprint
+- You would now see a connection to the remote Linux box:

+		To run a command as administrator (user "root"), use "sudo <command>".
+		See "man sudo_root" for details.

+		dev@ubuntu-4g2:~$

+- To the bottom left there is a *blue* `><` square.
+- Click on it and select `Connect Current Window to Host ...`
+- The enter the `dev@ip_address` and hit enter
+- Now VSC connects to the remote Linux box
+- Go 'Terminal->New Terminal` and this time see a session on the remote Linux box.
+- To activate the file panel do `File->Open Folder...` and select `/home/dev`
+- Select `Yes, I trust the Authors`
+- Do `Terminal->New Terminal`
+- You are now connected to the remote Linux box with VSC all set up to build projects with.

 #### Backup/Restore you instance
 In order to backup or restore your droplet you'll have to depend on the sevices provided by DigitalOcean.
 - Click on Droplets (in the blue side bar)